ucsdmanorlab/cochlea-synapseg/README.md

 ## Installation

-You can install `cochlea-synapse-seg` via [pip]:
+You can install `cochlea-synapseg` via [pip]:

-    pip install cochlea-synapse-seg
+    pip install cochlea-synapseg

 (this is not yet true, just clone repo and use "pip install -e ." for now)